MARS via LASSO: Alternative Optimization Problem for Equally Spaced Lattice Designs

 where $n_k \ge 2$ for all $k \in [d]$.
 It makes sense then to index the data with the set

 In this setting, our next result (Proposition \ref{prop:reduction-to-discrete-analogue}) describes a finite-dimensional optimization problem for solving \eqref{our-problem-restated} that is analogous to \eqref{alternative-form-lattice-d=1}.
-As is clear from \eqref{vsmooth}, the complexity $\Vmars(\cdot)$ now involves the $L_1$ norms of the partial derivatives of orders $\beta \in \{0, 1, 2\}^d$ with $\max_j \beta_j = 2$.
-The finite-dimensional optimization problem in Proposition \ref{prop:reduction-to-discrete-analogue} can be seen as an analogous discrete version in which the continuous partial derivatives are replaced by appropriate discrete differences.
+Recall from \eqref{vsmooth} that the complexity $\Vmars(\cdot)$ for smooth functions now involves the $L^1$ norms of the mixed partial derivatives of order 2.
+The finite-dimensional optimization problem in Proposition \ref{prop:reduction-to-discrete-analogue} can be viewed as a discrete analogue of \eqref{our-problem-restated} for the case $s = d$, in which these mixed partial derivatives are replaced by appropriate discrete differences.
 Let us first define these discrete difference operators.